learn-good/llm-repo-understanding/README.md

 python generate_xml_filetree.py

 # Custom input/output paths
-python generate_xml_filetree.py -i /path/to/repo -o output.xml
+python generate_xml_filetree.py -i /path/to/repo_name -o /path/to/out/ft.xml
 ```

-## Step 2: Inspect and edit output of step 1
+## Step 3: Inspect and edit your filetree
-- Make sure everything that is in the output file tree are things you want to learn about
-  - Will cost tokens to process, so you want to make sure you're not reading in things like SVGs, PNGs, low info subdirectories, etc.
+Make sure everything that is in the output file tree are things you want to learn about.
+Input files will cost tokens to process, so you can exclude low info subdirectories or files (if you know ahead of time they won't be of interest).

-  - Either delete parts of the tree to remove the sections entirely from the final output, or add `inspected="false"` to files and directories that we do not want to summarize, but want to keep in the skeleton for summarization later.
+Manually delete parts of the filetree.xml to remove the files or firs entirely from the final output, or add the `ignore` keyword to files and directories that we do not want to summarize, but want to keep in the skeleton for summarization or documentation purposes (e.g. `<directory name="svg" ignore>`).
-  - You might also want to drop (hopefully working) examples into the target repo, if they don't have it already, or if you want to provide additional examples.
-For `manim` I dropped videos from the 3b1b channel videos repo.

-## Step 3: run `python xmlft_tokens_info.py` to get information about what the next step will look like
+## Step 4: run `python xmlft_tokens_info.py` to get information about what the next step will look like
-- Assume everything (filename + file contents) is read exactly once, call that the lower bound for input tokens (ignore `inspected="false"` files and directories)
+- Assume everything (filename + file contents) is read exactly once, call that the lower bound for input tokens (ignore `ignore` files and directories)
 - Use tiktoken library to get token count of (all filenames + all file contents)
 - Should also report/warn of individual files that have exceeded certain token size thresholds (May result in error or have otherwise outlier behavior.
 Make sure it fits in your chosen LLM's context window and consider that the LLM may keep the output short and avoid reproducing the appropriate level of detail for these larger files.
 Maybe someone will come up with a good way to navigate these?)
   - 8K, 16K, 32K, 64K, 128K